2018 Lectures & Events

 Using a rare hand-weaving technique called ondulé, Amy Putansu maneuvers threads out of the strict grid and into wave-like patterns and lines.
 Inspired by the raw beauty of the northern Atlantic coast where she was born and raised, Amy’s work revolves around ocean and nautical themes.

 “Join me and the Maiwa team as we gather around a collection of cauldrons.
-You’ll receive a bag with a silk scarf, some string, and something sturdy to tie your bundle around.
+You’ll receive a bag with a pashmina wool scarf, some string, and something sturdy to tie your bundle around.
 I’ll guide you through the process and then...while our bundles simmer, there will be stories to share, and we will fold the instruction sheet into a tiny book.